 Dr. Johns continued to live and maintain her medical practice at 313 Commonwealth until about 1953, when she moved to 300 Commonwealth.

-The property changed hands and in December of 2010 was purchased by the 313 Back Bay LLC.
+On December 16, 2010, 313 Commonwealth was purchased from Bernard Scott by the 313 Back Bay LLC (James E. Keliher, manager).
 That same month, James Keliher filed for (and subsequently received) permission to convert the property into three apartments.

 On February 14, 2012, 313 Back Bay LLC converted the property into three condominium units, 313 Commonwealth Avenue Condominium.